 Once the scammers have this information they can cause all kinds of havoc, including stealing money directly from your account.
 A site called thedailyscam has published a list of known fake Amazon customer service numbers.
 Here's a look at that list:

 Image: List of fake Amazon customer service phone numbers.
 (Source: TheDailyScam.com)

 How to protect yourself against this scam

 The best way to protect yourself from falling victim to this scam is to ensure that you're calling the official Amazon phone number.
-Here is the real number: 888-280-4331.
+Here are the real numbers: 888-280-4331 and 888-280-3321.
 You could jot this down on a piece of note paper and keep it next to your computer or even send it to yourself as an email so you always have it on hand.

 If you don't have access to the number, you could visit Amazon's Contact Us page.
 There, you will find multiple ways to contact Amazon, including its customer service number, email, or even an instant chat option with a representative.

 This scam is currently targeting Amazon customers but scammers can change it up at any time.
 They could start targeting users of any website out there.
 That's why it's always best to find customer service numbers on the official site so you know that you are speaking with a real representative.